ROHHAD Studies

 Additional Information

-- ROHHAD Fight will cover the costs of local brain removal, shipment to our facility and all sample storage and research after the donation.
-ROHHAD Fight will also cover the cost of the transportation to a facility if needed exclusively for brain removal, but may not be financially responsible for: any additional transportation costs, "facility use" or other miscellaneous charges that may be imposed by the family's funeral home or cremation service.
-Potential donors and donor families are encouraged to discuss these topics with your funeral professionals.
-You should let them know of your donation interest, find out whether or not such charges might occur and pre-negotiate your final arrangements accordingly.
+• ROHHAD Fight Inc. will cover the costs of local brain removal, shipment to our facility and all sample storage and research after the donation.
+ROHHAD Fight Inc. will also cover the cost of the transportation to a facility if needed exclusively for brain removal but may not be financially responsible for: any additional transportation costs, "facility use" or other miscellaneous charges that may be imposed by the family's funeral home or cremation service.
+Potential donors and donor families are encouraged to discuss these topics with their funeral professionals.
+You should let them know of your donation interest, find out whether such charges might occur, and pre-negotiate your final arrangements accordingly.